C-ROADS is designed to broaden decision-maker understanding of the

 What is your assumption about the sensitivity of climate to CO2 concentration?

 C-ROADS uses a climate sensitivity of 3 (that is 3°C of temperature increase for a doubling of CO2 concentration.)
-Users can easily modify this parameter to explore the impact of higher or lower values.
+Users can modify this parameter in the assumptions to explore the impact of higher or lower values.

 Where can I learn more about the organizations that created the simulation?